gamma-opt/oip-notes/course/part1/lecture09.md

 println("x: ", value.(x))
 ```

+Thus it is sufficient to build 2 fire stations, in cities 2 and 4.

 ## Travelling Salesperson Problem

 The travelling salesperson problem (TSP) is one of the most famous combinatorial optimisation problems, perhaps due to its interesting mix os simplicity while being computationally challenging.